ETF-SD/etfsd-ctf/nova/be_my_guest/README.md

 ## Solve

 > Double click on the packet which contains a POST request to the webserver.
 If you open the ``application/x-www-form-encoded`` tab (which contains the data sent by the html form)  you will see the guest username and password.
+Note: Some of the HTTP requests have incorrect credentials
 ```
 etfsd{gu35t_329941267154}
 ```